An account of visiting the Umbrella Sky “Forest and Lake and Umbrella“ aka Umbrella Sky Project / Umbrella Street in Saitama Prefecture, Japan.

 Forest and Lake and Umbrella

-Forest and Lake and Umbrella is the Metsa’s Umbrella sky project.
-You can certainly see the forest and umbrellas together, but if there was a view of the lake from where the umbrellas are, I missed it.
+For the record, the summer umbrella sky is called “forest and lake and umbrella”, but you can’t actually see the lake from the umbrella street!
 But just as you pass the end of the umbrellas you get a view of the beautiful Miyazawa Lake.

 There some beautiful purple hydrangea at the edge of the forest along the side of the walkway where the umbrellas are displayed.
 It was too hard to get a photo of them and the umbrellas together due to lighting and angles (plus I am not a photographer!).
 I personally also wasn’t able to get a clear photo of the umbrellas without people in them.
 As you would expect, there is constantly people admiring / walking / standing / posing under the umbrellas.
 If you have the time and patience to wait, an opportunity might arise though.